Definition of Necropsy

 Necropsy: A postmortem examination or autopsy.

-Necropsies have been done for more than 2,000 years but during most of this time they were rarely done, and then only for legal purposes.
+Necropsies have been done for more than 2,000 years, but during most of this time they were rarely done, most often for legal purposes.
 The Roman physician Antistius performed one of the earliest necropsies on record.
 In 44 B.C., he examined Julius Caesar and documented 23 wounds, including a final fatal stab to the chest.
-In 1410, the Catholic Church itself ordered an autopsy -- on Pope Alexander V, to determine whether his successor had poisoned him.
+In 1410, the Catholic Church itself ordered an autopsy on Pope Alexander V, to determine whether his successor had poisoned him.
 No evidence of this was found.

 Medical Dictionary Definitions A - Z